junxit/us-congress-bills-110/metadata.md

 - 2007-03-21 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 413 - 1 (Roll no. 178). (text: CR H2790)
 - 2007-03-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 413 - 1 (Roll no. 178).(text: CR H2790)
 - 2007-03-22 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.
+- 2007-04-25 — Committee on the Judiciary.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2007-05-24 — Committee on the Judiciary.
+Reported by Senator Leahy with an amendment in the nature of a substitute.
+Without written report.
+- 2007-05-24 — Committee on the Judiciary.
+Reported by Senator Leahy with an amendment in the nature of a substitute.
+Without written report.
+- 2007-05-24 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 173.